 Guidelines on applying for a Permit

 This regime is known as Local Authority Pollution and Control (LAPPC).
-Installations permitted under this regime are known as B installations.
+Installations permitted under this regime are known as parts A2 and B installations.

 Use the Application Form if you are sending an application for a 'part B' permit to a Local Authority under the Pollution Prevention and Control (England and Wales) regulations 2000 (as amended) ('the PPC Regulations').

 Before you start to fill in the Application Form

 Please read the general guidance manual issued by the Department for Environment, Food and Rural Affairs (Defra) relating to Local Authority Integrated Pollution Prevention and Control (LA-IPPC) and Local Authority Pollution Prevention and Control (LAPPC).
 This contains a list of other documents you may need to refer to when you are preparing your application, and explains some of the technical terms used.
 You will also need to read the relevant sector guidance note, BREF note of Process Guidance note as relevant.
 The Pollution Prevention and Control (England and Wales) Regulations 2000 can be obtained from the Stationary Office, or viewed on the Office of Public Sector Information website.